zdhenard42/SOC-Multitool/README.md

 The SOC Multi-tool is a modernized multi-tool built from the ground up, with a range of features and capabilities.
 Some of the key features include:

 - IP Reputation Lookup using VirusTotal & AbuseIPDB
-- IP Info Lookup using Tor relay checker & WHOIS
+- WHOIS and Domain Lookup using Tor relay checker & WHOIS
+- IP information lookup using [IPinfo.io](https://ipinfo.io)
+- Domain information lookup using [Host.io](https://host.io)
 - Hash Reputation Lookup using VirusTotal
 - Domain Reputation Lookup using VirusTotal & AbuseIPDB
 - Domain Info Lookup using Alienvault